 If I Believe, Why Do I Doubt?

-During my pastorate in Oak Park, the young singles group invited me once a year to an “Ask Pastor Ray” night.
-That was always fun because the group was lively, and they peppered me with unpredictable questions.
-The last time I did that 50-60 of us sat in a big circle in the church dining room.
+Last year, the 20/20 singles group invited me to an “Ask Pastor Ray” night.
+That’s always fun because the group is lively, and they pepper me with unpredictable questions.
+That night 50 to 60 of us sat in a big circle in our church dining room.
 I told them I would be glad to answer questions on the Bible, the Christian life, theological issues, or they could ask about my personal life.
 No topic was off-limits.
 Near the end of the evening, a young lady raised her hand and asked, “Pastor Ray, when I listen to you speak, you always sound so certain about everything.
 Do you ever doubt?”
 I told her I thought that was a very important question.
-My answer was short and simple.
-Yes, I do have doubts.
-I don’t talk about them very much, but I doubt every day.
-(After I told this story on Sunday morning, a very godly man was concerned about that statement — did I really mean it?
-Absolutely, I said.
-I have doubts and questions that I cannot answer every single day.)
-I don’t know how a person can be a Christian and not have doubts from time to time.
-Faith requires doubt in order to be faith.
-If you ever arrive at a place where all your doubts are gone and all your questions are answered, take a deep breath and relax because you’ve arrived in heaven.

 As we approach this topic, there are several things we need to understand up front:

 1) Many people think doubt is the opposite of faith, but it isn’t.
 Unbelief is the opposite of faith.
 Unbelief refers to a willful refusal to believe, while doubt refers to inner uncertainty.